anthonykasza/hdc_experiments/README.md

   - NN frontend to generate HVs
   - HDC frontend to generate vectors for NN
 - what happens when a HDC model is trained on "levels" but then tested with samples that are outside of the HDV's range's max/min?
-- HDC is prommising for nano-scale tech and FPGAs
 - fix sized ternary vectors remind me of
   - nPrint
     - concatenate all maximum length PDUs together to make a long sparse block vector